 The Centers for International Business Education and Research (CIBERs) were created under the Omnibus Trade and Competitiveness Act of 1988 to increase and promote the nation’s capacity for international understanding and economic enterprise.
 Administered by the U.S. Department of Education, CIBERs link the manpower and information needs of U.S. business with the international education, language training, and research capacities of universities across the U.S. 33 universities, including Temple University, were designated as centers that serve as regional and national resources to businesses, students, and academics focused on improving American competitiveness and providing comprehensive service and programs for U.S. business success in global markets.

-The U.S. Journal of Academics promotes the United States as the world’s premier education destination, by representing an exclusive list of first-rate U.S. colleges, universities and English Language Programs.
-US Journal launched its online presence in 1996, and has evolved into a family of 16 independent, multi-lingual domains – all dedicated to recruiting non-U.S. students to its network of campuses.
-The organization’s latest initiative involves improving the efficiency and integrity of one critical admissibility indicator: Proving sufficient funds, FundsV. empowers prospective international students (and their sponsors) to point their online banking data to authorized hosts.
-GoAbroad recently named FundsV as one of five worldwide finalists in its “Innovative Use of Technology” competition.
+The U.S. Journal of Academics and its family of sites promote the United States as the world’s premier education destination, by representing an exclusive list of U.S. colleges, universities and English Language Programs.
+USjournal launched its online presence in 1996, and has evolved into a family of 16 independent, multi-lingual domains.
+One of its newest sister sites, FundsV, helps improve campuses’ conversions of initial student inquiries to financially-qualified applicants by improving the efficiency and integrity of the funds verification component within the international admissions cycle.
+Contact us to learn more!